 Commercial trucks are involved in thousands of accidents every year.
 These include coal truck wrecks on roads near mines, natural gas truck collisions near gas fields, and even crashes with pickup trucks near active construction sites.
-Our legal professionals know how to investigate complicated cases involving 18-wheelers, tractor-trailers, and other large trucks.
+Our legal professionals know how to investigate complicated cases involving 18-wheelers, tractor-trailers, coal trucks, box trucks, and other large trucks.
 We know what evidence to look for, what questions to ask, and how to compile that information into a strong legal case.

 The economy around Western Pennsylvania still heavily relies on the fossil fuel industry.
 As a result, coal trucks, natural gas tankers, and pickup trucks are an ever-present sight on the area’s roads and highways.
-In addition to the common hazards that may affect the victims of non-commercial truck wrecks, vehicles that carry dangerous cargo can inflict even more severe injuries.
+In addition to the common hazards that may affect the victims of commercial truck wrecks, vehicles that carry dangerous cargo can inflict even more severe injuries.

 A coal truck lawyer could help a plaintiff receive appropriate compensation for these injuries.
 Coal is a highly flammable substance, and a collision that sparks a fire may lead to a massive conflagration.
 Similarly, natural gas is combustible, and a small fire may quickly lead to a large explosion.
 It is easy to see how any of these situations may result in life-threatening injuries.

-Even if an incident does not involve direct contact with a tractor-trailer, coal truck, natural gas tanker, or commercial pickup truck, serious injuries may still occur.
+Even if an incident does not involve direct contact with a tractor-trailer, coal truck, natural gas tanker, or comme20rcial pickup truck, serious injuries may still occur.
 It is not uncommon for these vehicles to spill their cargo onto the road.
 This debris can puncture tires or force a driver to swerve, resulting in loss of control of their vehicle.
 Natural gas is normally invisible and will dissipate into the air.
 However, tankers transport a liquified version of this substance that may leave slick patches on the road prior to evaporation.
 Finally, pickup truck drivers who fail to secure their cargo properly may have objects fly out of the back of their beds and onto the road.

-A pickup truck wreck lawyer could help to provide an accurate measurement of the impact of an incident on a plaintiff’s life.
+A truck wreck lawyer could help to provide an accurate measurement of the impact of an incident on a plaintiff’s life.
 It follows that they could demand the appropriate payments needed to set things right.
 However, no matter how serious a plaintiff’s injuries are, it is still necessary to prove that a defendant’s negligence was the source of the incident.

-- Background checks – Trucking companies are legally obligated to hire safe, licensed truck drivers.
+Trucking companies are legally obligated to hire safe, licensed truck drivers.
 A trucking company should conduct a thorough background check and hire properly credentialed truck drivers.

-- Load limits – Tractor trailers have strict weight limits.
+Tractor-trailers have strict weight limits.
 These limits exist to prevent rollover accidents, jackknife accidents, and other severe accidents often linked to overloaded trucks.

 After a truck accident, you may be able to recover compensation from the responsible parties through a personal injury lawsuit.
 Items of compensation that may be available to you include past medical bills, future medical costs, rehabilitation expenses, past lost wages, future diminished earning capacity, scarring, and payment for pain and suffering.
-A Western PA truck accident lawyer could evaluate your situation thoroughly and work toward the best course of action to pursue compensation in your case.
+A Western, PA truck accident lawyer could evaluate your situation thoroughly and work toward the best course of action to pursue compensation in your case.

 Collisions with large commercial vehicles that are hauling dangerous substances place every person present on the site of the collision in serious jeopardy.
-Many of these substances, such as coal or natural gas, can lead to fires or explosions that can inflict harsh burns or impact injuries.
+Many of these substances, such as natural gas, can lead to fires or explosions that can inflict harsh burns or impact injuries.
 Additionally, if these substances leak onto the ground, other drivers may find themselves losing control and colliding with third-party vehicles.